kanbanyte/sepa/sqap/sqap.md

 * Testing information.
 * How problem reporting and corrective action will be taken.
 * Tools and methodologies that will be used.
-* Record collection and maintenance
+* Record collection and maintenance.
-* Risk management
+* Risk management.

 ### Code Documentation
+Code documentation will contain the following:
+* Description of the various created modules.
+* Description of functions and classes and how to utilise them in code.
+* Interdependency of each module or dependencies on external modules.

 ### Self-Assessment Reports